 At which point these extra-features might be nice-to-have:

-- The upcoming AMD’s Zen 3 architecture (more cores and L3 cache, better price/performance)
+- The upcoming AMD ’s Zen 3 architecture (more cores and L3 cache, better price/performance).
+But double check for ECC support, as ECC is not officially supported on Ryzen .

 Potential candidates so far: